mechanomi/hunting-unicorns/README.md

-# Welcome to Hunting Unicorns With Goblin Tech: A Quick Start Guide
+# Hunting Unicorns With Goblin Tech: A Quick Start Guide

 These docs are written in [reStructuredText](http://sphinx-doc.org/rest.html) and are built with [Sphinx](http://www.sphinx-doc.org/) using the [Read the Docs theme](https://github.com/snide/sphinx_rtd_theme).